Background pattern

 In addition to the side effects observed in adults, the following have been reported in children:

-• a heart problem known as persistent ductus arteriosus: a connection between two major blood vessels (aorta and pulmonary artery) that persists when it should be closed.
-This can cause fluid buildup in the lungs, bleeding, intestinal destruction or part of the intestine that could cause death.
+• a heart problem known as patent ductus arteriosus: a connection between 2 major blood vessels (aorta and pulmonary artery) that persists although it should be closed.
+This can cause excess fluid in the lungs, bleeding, destruction of the intestine, or part of the intestine that could cause death.

-Furthermore, compared to adults, it appears that a decrease in the number of platelets in the blood occurs more frequently in children and the risk of this side effect increases with the duration of Corotrope infusion.
-The problems with heart rhythm seem to occur less frequently in children than in adults.
+Additionally, compared to adults, a decrease in platelet count in the blood appears to occur more frequently in children, and the risk of this side effect increases with the duration of the Corotrope infusion.
+Heart rhythm problems appear to occur less frequently in children than in adults.

 Reporting of side effects: